nonzzz/stylex-extend/docs/guide/configuration.md

 # Configuration

-Currently it only provides [`Vite`](https://github.com/nonzzz/vite-plugin-stylex) integration.
+Currently it only provide [vite integration](../integrations/vite.md).
 If you use other tools, you can also integrate them manually.

 The following are the useful packages included in the project